lsp-plugins/lsp-plugins/README.md

   * After Ardour crashes, type 'thread apply all bt' in console and attach the output to the bug report.

+# KNOWN PROBLEMS

+## unclutter

+People using the `unclutter` tool reported spontaneous freeze of the UI for LSP Plugins.
+The `unclutter` tool is pretty rare and has not been updated over the years.
+So it does not follow the latest changes made for X.Org.
+The problem can be solved by switching to `unclutter-xfixes` tool which works pretty OK with LSP UI.

 # TESTING

 Since release 1.1.4 there is implemented testing subsystem that allows: